 One of SUNY’s greatest strengths is the diversity of institutions that make up the 64 campus system: two-year community colleges, technology colleges, four-year comprehensive colleges and doctoral degree granting institutions.
-Key to SUNY’s efforts to ensure access, completion and success is the ability of students to move throughout the system seamlessly toward degree attainment (last year alone, 27,000 students transferred from one SUNY campus to another).
+Key to SUNY’s efforts to ensure access, completion and success is the ability of students to move throughout the system seamlessly toward degree attainment (In 2014, 27,000 students transferred from one SUNY campus to another).

 That's why SUNY has invested in a customized version of Degree Works, a web-based, degree planning and auditing software that will allow parents, faculty advisors, and admissions counselor to quickly see how far along a student is toward completing degree requirements and to see how that status may vary depending on the institution or degree program they select.